Chillsmeit/RPi5-RecursiveDNS-Guide/README.md

 sudo rm /etc/unbound/unbound.conf.d/resolvconf_resolvers.conf
 ```

-### 21. If you want to make PiHole your DHCP server
+### 21. If you want to make PiHole your DHCP server (optional)
+- Open PiHole interface -> Go to the settings tab and then DHCP tab
+- Enable "DHCP server enabled"
+- Choose an IP range, let's use 192.168.1.21 to 192.168.1.151
+- For Router (gateway) IP address put your router IP address.
+192.168.1.1
+- Open your router page
+- Turn off the DHCP server in your router and change primary DNS and secondary DNS to your RPi . (don't forget to save)

+### 22. Configure Unbound (recursive DNS)
-- List your connections with `nmcli connection show`
+- List your connections on RPi with `nmcli connection show`
 - Edit your ethernet connection `sudo nmcli connection edit "Wired connection 1"` in my case
 - Now set the parameters according to your connection:
 ```
 set ipv4.method manual
 set ipv4.addresses RPiIP/your_subnet
-set ipv4.gateway GATEWAYIP
+set ipv4.gateway RouterIP
 set ipv4.dns 127.0.0.1
 save persistent
 quit